richelbilderbeek/sdj_raising_your_code_to_professional_standards/README.md

 to get your code coverage displayed in a prettier way:

 ![The feedback given by Codecov](TravisCodecov.png)

+Figure 14.
+Feedback given by the 'covr' package, as displayed by Codecov

 For your code coverage, you can see that you have forgotten to test if your function does throw an exception when the input is not numerical.